 If the house has been on the market for three months or more, then you need to ask why.
 Is there a problem with it that you haven’t discovered yet, but others have spotted?

 Surveys will discover any potential issues but it’s better to find these out before you get too attached to the idea of buying a property.

 2. How much interest has there been in the property?

 How many people have viewed the house?
 How many offers have there been?
 If you visit the property on a weekend, look out for viewings before and after yours to give you an idea of popularity.

-Estate agents won’t tell you the actual amount of offers made but they will tell you how many there have been.
+Estate agents won’t tell you the actual number of offers made but they will usually indicate if any offers made are close to the asking price.
 This will give you a good idea of how fast you need to move.

 3. Why is the owner selling the property?

 This is vitally important.
 The owner might just be moving to a different area or a bigger property, but there could be plenty of other reasons that are unappealing to a prospective buyer.
 Is the property too near a noisy road?
 Are they tired of the upkeep?
 Food for thought.